 Five Practical Ideas for Lesson Starters

-A good lesson starter can get your students engaged, excited about a topic and motivated for learning.
+A good lesson starter can get your pupils engaged, excited about a topic and motivated for learning.
 Lesson starters can also be used as a helpful recap of what was learnt in the last lesson or covered for homework.

 - Prepare a list of concepts, ideas or objects that relate to the lesson you are about to teach.